$641,505Average Value$202Average Price per Sq Ft0Homes For Sale

 What parks are popular for Cedarcroft residents?

-The nearby Chinquapin Run Park spans 76 acres and offers a hiking trail beside a churning creek.
+The nearby Chinquapin Run Park spans 76 acres and offers a hiking trail beside a creek.
 The park also features athletic fields, basketball courts and a playground.
-Lake Roland Park is 3 miles away, with over 500 acres of woodlands and wetlands and an interactive nature center.
+Lake Roland Park is 3 miles away, with over 500 acres of woodlands and wetlands, along with an interactive nature center.
 Residents can also cast lines at the lake and catch largemouth bass and bluegill.
 For a night on the town, be sure to check out the historic Senator Theatre.
-Built in 1939, this Art Deco building is a community favorite and screens cult classics, old favorites, and new releases.
+Built in 1939, this Art Deco building is a community favorite and screens cult classics, old favorites and new releases.

 Lake Roland Park is great for fishing, boating or just relaxing by the water.